 The Australian Short Story Festival is an annual festival celebrating short stories in written as well as spoken form.
 It is an event with short stories at its core.
 The festival is a non-profit organisation set up to bring writers, oral storytellers, and audiences together on an annual basis.
-The Festival program development has been formulated with the input of the Festival Organising Committee made up of Caroline Wood (Director, Centre for Stories and Margaret River Press), Anna Solding (Publisher, MidnightSun) Lynette Washington (Writer and editor) Cameron Raynes (Writer and teacher) and Sarah Tooth (Director, SA Writers Centre).
+The Festival program development has been formulated with the input of the Festival Organising Committee made up of Caroline Wood (Director, Centre for Stories and Margaret River Press), Anna Solding (Publishing director, MidnightSun) Lynette Washington (Writer and editor) Cameron Raynes (Writer and teacher), Alison Byrne (ALS Library Services) and Sarah Tooth (Director, SA Writers Centre).